jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

       (i) a contract referred to in section 15(1)﻿(d) of that Act unless the contract is of a class prescribed by regulations made under this Act to be a class of consumer credit contract for the purposes of this definition; or
       (ii) a lease referred to in section 16 of that Act
   - **consumer insurance contract** —
-    (a) means a contract of insurance entered into by a New Zealand policyholder wholly or predominantly for personal, domestic, or household purposes (see section 446S); and
+    (a) means a contract of insurance ordinarily entered into by a New Zealand policyholder wholly or predominantly for personal, domestic, or household purposes; and
     (b) also includes a contract referred to in subsection (2); but (c) does not include—
       (i) a contract to the extent that it provides for life insurance or health insurance; or (ii) a contract that is subject to a certificate under section 446T(1)
-  - **contract of insurance** has the same meaning as in section 7 of the Insurance (Prudential Supervision) Act 2010 (but does not include a contract of reinsurance within the meaning of that Act)
   - **creditor** has the same meaning as in section 5 of the Credit Contracts and Consumer Finance Act 2003
-  - **health insurance** means insurance against a liability to pay fees or charges relating to the provision of a health service (within the meaning of section 5(1) of the Health Practitioners Competence Assurance Act 2003)
   - **incentive** has the meaning set out in section 446M
   - **insurer** means a person who—
     (a) carries on insurance business in New Zealand (within the meaning of section 8 of the Insurance (Prudential Supervision) Act 2010); and